A Street to Die

 A Street to Die is a 1985 Australian film directed by Bill Bennett and starring Chris Haywood, Jennifer Cluff, Arianthe Galani.
 It was nominated for four Australian Film Institute Awards; Haywood won the award for Best Actor in a Lead Role.
 At the Karlovy Vary International Film Festival, Bennett won a Crystal Globe.
 The film was based on a true story.

 Premise

-Colin Turner (Chris Haywood), an Australian Vietnam War veteran, blames his recently-discovered cancer on exposure to Agent Orange, and sues the government for compensation, as well as legal recognition of the defoliant’s fatal health effects.
+Colin Turner (Chris Haywood), an Australian Vietnam War veteran, blames his recently discovered cancer on exposure to Agent Orange, and sues the government for compensation, as well as legal recognition of the defoliant’s fatal health effects.

+Colin dies of lymphoma after his claim for compensation is rejected.
+His wife Lorraine continues the fight.